MicrosoftDocs/powerapps-docs/powerapps-docs/maker/monitor-overview.md

 ## Monitor dashboard

 You can review various properties for each event inside Monitor.
 Depending on the event category, some of these properties might not contain data.
+For example, the following image shows the Monitor dashboard for canvas apps.

 ![Monitor dashboard](media/monitor/monitor.png "Monitor dashboard")